 Common colds, or simply “colds,” are usually quite harmless and go away again on their own.
 The symptoms of a cold such as a cough, sore throat and a runny nose can be really annoying.
 A severe cold can make you feel weak and ill, too.

 Colds usually go away on their own after about a week, but some symptoms may last longer.
 Although a sore throat or a stuffy nose may be gone after just a few days, it can sometimes take up to three weeks for a cough to disappear completely.

-The term “common cold” covers different symptoms caused by an infection of the upper airways.
+The term “common cold” covers various symptoms caused by an infection of the upper airways.
 A cold usually takes a few days to fully develop.
 Typical symptoms include a stuffy or runny nose, sneezing, coughing and a sore throat.
 Sometimes a cold is also accompanied by a mild fever, weakness, a headache and aching joints.

 Colds are occasionally mistaken for the flu.
 But flu symptoms are usually much worse.
 They're caused by very different virus types and are not as common as colds.
 Also, the flu doesn't develop gradually.
 Instead, it usually starts very suddenly with a high fever, chills, and aching muscles and joints.

 Colds are very common, especially in children.
 It's quite normal for children to catch six to ten colds per year – at school, daycare or kindergarten.
 Adults have two to four colds a year on average, mostly during the colder season.